PLagat/Deep-Learning-LSTM/README.md

-#Deep-Learning-LSTM
-I conducted a research project on Corporate Financial Distress Prediction of  Kenyan listed companies using A Long-Short Term Memory.
+# Corporate Finacial Distress Prediction
+Financial ratios (profitabilt, liquidity, efficiency, solvency) were used to perform a binary classification problem to determine the likelihood of a company being in financial distress.
+This was achieved using  a Long Short Term Memory (LSTM), a type of Recurrent Neural Network (RNN).